tryton/trytond/doc/reports.rst

 steps:

  - Remove user data

     * "File > Properties..."

     * Uncheck "Apply user data"

     * Click on "Reset"

  - Select Style and Formatting

     * Press F11 or "Format > Style and Formatting"

     * Click on the drop down at the right top

     * Select "Load Styles"

     * Click on "From File..."

-    * Select a existing report ('company/header_A4.odt')
+    * Select a existing report (``company/header_A4.odt``)

  - Set some parameters

     * Set the zoom to 100% (View>Zoom)

-    * Set the document in read-only mode (Tools>Options>OpenOffice.org>Security) (Decreases the time it takes to open the document.)
+    * Set the document in read-only mode

+ (``Tools>Options>OpenOffice.org>Security``) (Decreases the time it takes to open the document.)

  - Usage

     * Use Liberation fonts (Only necessary if being officially included in Tryton)

     * Try to use styles in report templates so that they can be extended in report styles.

 Using Genshi in an ODT file
 ---------------------------
 The genshi code is placed in the template using Functions->Placeholder->Text Fields.
-These are specific to *.odt files and can be found in the open office menu at Insert -> Fields -> Other and then Functions -> Placeholder -> Text.
+These are specific to ``*.odt`` files and can be found in the open office menu at Insert -> Fields -> Other and then Functions -> Placeholder -> Text.
 Type genshi code into the Placeholder field.
 There are alternatives for embedding genshi that are supported by relatorio but their use is not encouraged within Tryton.

 Also note that relatorio only supports a subset of genshi.
 The directives that are supported by relatorio can be found here: `Quick Example`_ .

 See genshi's documentation for more information: `Genshi XML Templates`_